taubman33/react-router/README.md

 ```

 ## You Do: Examine Current Codebase (15 min / 0:25)
-Take 10 minutes and read through the code to familiarize yourself with the codebase.
-Then, with a partner, take 5 minutes and discuss your answers these questions:
+Take 10 minutes and read through the code to familiarize yourself with the codebase with a partner, or in groups of 3.
+Prepare to discuss your answers the following questions:

   1. What dependencies is the application currently using?
 Where can I find information on them?
   2. What is the purpose of `ReactDOM.render()`?
 What file is this method being called in?